Skip to Content

 Engine Braking

 When pulling a heavy trailer, controlling your speed on steep downgrades can be difficult.
-Tow/Haul mode engages engine braking, using the engine’s compression to slow the vehicle down without solely relying on the brakes.
+Tow/Haul mode can engage engine braking (on compatible vehicles), using the engine’s compression to slow the vehicle down without solely relying on the brakes.
 This reduces brake wear and heat buildup, preventing or reducing brake fade.
 It also makes driving down steep hills much more relaxing… and much safer.

 Road sign noting an upcoming steep descent